Daring-Crypto-Ventures/DCV-policy/Legal-Guidelines.md

 *   Wallet information
 *   Cryptocurrency Addresses

 When executing commands provided by our tools, our scripts may access your data in order to provide you with useful computations.
-For example, when executing the HODL Totals Google Sheet Add-on's commands, we may calculate:
+For example, when executing the HODL Totals add-on's commands, we may calculate:

 *   Profit and loss
 *   Short-term capital gains